What is the best travel rewards credit card?

 Chase Sapphire Reserve Annual Fee:

 This card does come with a $450 annual fee, but don’t be scared off by that.
-I know it sounds like a lot, but if you break it down, it is really not bad at all because of all the credits that off-set the fee.
+I know it sounds like a lot, but if you break it down, it's not bad at all because of all the credits that off-set the fee.

 - You get a $300 credit for travel purchases each year.
 This includes airfare, hotels and rental cars.
 Any business traveler will be able to knock this out with one trip, effectively dropping the annual fee to $150.